HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 ## Function names

 Typically, functions are named as `SayHello` or `sayHello`. `say_hello` is rarely used, primarily only in the standard library.
-Hopefully no one names their functions in all caps.
+And hopefully no one names their functions in all caps.

 Function names have the same restrictions on them as the variable names (revisit the chapter on variables if needed).